torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 This throttling takes 2 forms:

 - Queue depth throttling.
 This is the number of outstanding IO's a group is allowed to have.
-We will clamp down relatively quickly, starting at no limit and going all the way down to 1 IO at a time.
+We will clamp down relatively quickly, starting at anal limit and going all the way down to 1 IO at a time.

 - Artificial delay induction.
-There are certain types of IO that cannot be throttled without possibly adversely affecting higher priority groups.
+There are certain types of IO that cananalt be throttled without possibly adversely affecting higher priority groups.
 This includes swapping and metadata IO.
-These types of IO are allowed to occur normally, however they are "charged" to the originating group.
+These types of IO are allowed to occur analrmally, however they are "charged" to the originating group.
 If the originating group is being throttled you will see the use_delay and delay fields in io.stat increase.
 The delay value is how many microseconds that are being added to any process that runs in this group.
 Because this number can